“You Have No Idea What Real Brain Freeze Is”

 Bruised, confused, and tired of losing, down in the dirt for the zillionth time, you take stock.
 Your wings aren’t big, wide, feathered, or muscled.
 They’re fakes.
 And not good fakes — just balsa wood and thin paper, held together with Scotch tape.

 Almost every neurotypical adult slips a mental gear once in a while.
 “Lost my train of thought there for a second,” the normal will say in the middle of a conversation.
 Or, “I just got brain freeze!”
 With a laugh, the person picks up where he or she left off.
-If you’re the adult with ADHD in the group, you’re thinking, “You call that brain freeze?
+If you’re the adult with attention deficit disorder (ADHD or ADD) in the group, you’re thinking, “You call that brain freeze?
 You have no idea what real brain freeze is.”
 You don’t say that; you don’t say anything.
 For personal or professional reasons, you don’t want to reveal that you’re ADHD, and that you have a “disorder” label slapped on you that might color everything you do or say around these people forever.
 That’s what the docs call it, a disorder.
 No wonder you keep it a secret.

 Sure, there are adults with ADHD who are “out,” like comic Howie Mandel or Olympic swimming champion Michael Phelps, but they’re accomplished and famous already.
 To be honest, their well-deserved success doesn’t as much inspire you as make you jealous.

 Even worse is the thought of trying to describe to your friends or coworkers what real brain freeze is.
 That could lead to your telling them what it felt like a few years ago, when you went to get help with your sleep problems.
 You thought that was probably what caused your memory glitches, increasing irritation with friends and coworkers, and trouble sustaining a relationship or keeping a job.
 You needed some sleep.
 Maybe cut down some on the alcohol and caffeine.
 Then you saw the docs, took some tests, and “disorder” came into your life.